 The Best and the Last

-Some people want to buy that radio that will last them a lifetime.
-Well, any of these can fulfill that if your requirements never exceed the capability of the radio.
+Some people want to buy the radio that will last them a lifetime.
+Well, even an entry level computer radio can fulfill that, if your requirements never exceed the capability of the radio.
 But the fact is that we all get the bug to upgrade.
 So my suggestion is to look at something you feel will last you 3 to 5 years.
 Who knows what you will want in a radio 5 years from now.
-Ten years ago who knew that there would be 2.4 GHz radios or radios that could be upgraded over the internet.
+Ten years ago we did not have 2.4 GHz radios or radios that could be upgraded over the internet.
 So forget the forever radio.
 In the world of computers and electronics, 5 years is forever.

-Now we can get into specifics, but it is important you understand the above topics so you are prepared to have that discussion.
-Read the boxes, talk to friends and ask your questions.
+Now that we have covered the basics it is time for you to ask questions.
+Read the advertisements, look at the boxes, talk to friends and ask your questions.
 We are all here to help.